Total Views

 - Customize toolbar via settings panel: 5 minutes

-- AI features: included, zero additional work
+- AI features: included, zero extra work

-- Total to production-ready editor: under 1 day
+- Total to production-ready: under 1 day

-Code Comparison
+Code comparison

 jsx

-Eddyter (full editor with AI, storage, and UI included)
+Eddyter — full editor with AI, storage, and UI included:

 jsx

 That's the full integration.
-Toolbar, formatting, AI chat, image upload, file storage, tables with merge/resize, drag-and-drop, slash commands, theming — all included.
+Toolbar, formatting, AI chat, image upload, file storage, tables with merge and resize, drag-and-drop, slash commands, and theming are all included.
+Get your API key and follow the Eddyter setup docs to go live.

-When to Choose Tiptap
+When to choose Tiptap

 Pick Tiptap if: